Battle of Fishguard: Invasion plan

-General Hoche proposed to land 15,000 French troops in Bantry Bay, Ireland to support the United Irishmen.
+General Hoche proposed to land 15,000 French troops in Bantry Bay, Ireland, to support the United Irishmen.
 As a diversionary attack to draw away British reinforcements, two smaller forces would land in Britain, one in northern England near Newcastle and the other in Wales.

 In December 1796 Hoche's expedition arrived at Bantry Bay, but atrocious weather scattered and depleted it.
 Unable to land even a single soldier, Hoche decided to set sail and return to France.
-In January 1797 poor weather in the North Sea, combined with outbreaks of mutiny and poor discipline among the recruits, stopped the attacking force headed for Newcastle, and they too returned to France.
+In January 1797 bad weather in the North Sea, combined with outbreaks of mutiny and poor discipline among the recruits, stopped the attacking force headed for Newcastle, and they too returned to France.
 However, the third invasion went ahead, and on 16 February 1797 a fleet of four French warships left Brest, flying Russian colours and bound for Wales.

 Expedition forces

 The Wales-bound invasion force consisted of 1,400 troops from La Legion Noire, a partly penal battalion under the command of Irish American Colonel William Tate.
-He had fought against the British during the American Revolutionary War, but after a failed coup d'état in New Orleans, he fled to Paris in 1795.
+An experienced general, he had fought against the British during the American Revolutionary War.
+In 1793, he was commissioned by French Consul Michel Ange Bernard Mangourit to attack Spanish holdings in Florida and New Orleans.
+Recruiting soldiers from the Carolinas led to him being accused of treason by the state of South Carolina, and the plan being called off.
+His finances exhausted, he fled to Paris in 1795.
+In Paris, Tate was commissioned as a Chef de brigade and recommended by Lazare Hoche to lead the attack on England.
 His forces, officially the Seconde Légion des Francs, became more commonly known as the Légion Noire ("The Black Legion") due to their using captured British uniforms dyed very dark brown or black.
 Most historians have misrepresented Tate's age, following E. H. Stuart Jones in his The Last Invasion of Britain (1950), in which Jones claimed Tate was about 70 years old.
 In fact, he was only 44.

 The naval operation, led by Commodore Jean-Joseph Castagnier, comprised four warships - some of the newest in the French fleet: the frigates Vengeance and Résistance (on her maiden voyage), the corvette Constance, and a smaller lugger called the Vautour.
 The Directory had ordered Castagnier to land Colonel Tate's troops and then to rendezvous with Hoche's expedition returning from Ireland to give them any assistance they might need.